About Clea Simon

 Her Dulcie Schwartz series launched in 2009 with Shades of Grey and continues with Grey Matters, Grey Zone, Grey Expectations, True Grey, Grey Dawn, Grey Howl, Stages of Grey, Code Grey, and Into the Grey (Severn House).

-In 2024–25, Severn House Books will be publishing Bad Boy Beat, featuring a rookie reporter who is convinced a series of street crimes are connected, and The Blue Butterfly, a he said/she said psychological suspense.
+In March 2025, Severn House Books will publish The Blue Butterfly, a he said/she said psychological suspense.
 (Links to come!)

 Clea’s nonfiction books are Mad House: Growing Up in the Shadow of Mentally Ill Siblings (Doubleday, 1997), Fatherless Women: How We Change After We Lose Our Dads (Wiley, 2001), and The Feline Mystique: On the Mysterious Connection Between Women and Cats (St. Martin’s Press, 2002).